auduno/headtrackr/README.md

 You can now either create an eventlistener to handle these events somehow, or, if you're using [three.js](https://github.com/mrdoob/three.js/), try to use one of the pre-packaged controllers in this library to create pseudo-3D, aka [head-coupled perspective](http://en.wikipedia.org/wiki/Head-coupled_perspective) effects.

-To get some more idea about usage look at the source code for the examples above or have a look at [an overview here](http://.).
+To get some more idea about usage look at the source code for the examples above.

 ### License ###